partITech/php-mistral/doc/mistral-client/Basics/mcp.md

 ## Integration with PHP-Mistral

 PHP-Mistral supports MCP through its **Function Calling** mechanism (see [Basics/function\_calling.md](Basics/function_calling.md)).
-Each “tool” is declared so the model can dynamically choose which function to invoke and with what arguments.
+Each 'tool' is declared to allow the model to dynamically select which function to invoke, along with its arguments. .

-For this example, we will use the [filesystem](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) MCP server from https://github.com/modelcontextprotocol github repository.
+For this example, we will use the [filesystem](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) MCP server from https://github.com/modelcontextprotocol GitHub repository.
 You can find the built image on the [docker hub](https://hub.docker.com/r/mcp/filesystem)

 The main mcp server configuration.
 You need to declare a command and arguments to be able to use it.
 For a webservice you will need to use the "url" declaration instead of command.
 See the documentation at [logiscape/mcp-sdk-php](https://github.com/logiscape/mcp-sdk-php)